511V41/phone-as-salary/README.md

 ### Frontend

-The frontend consists TypeScript that is using [Vite](https://vitejs.dev) and [React](https://reactjs.org/).
+The frontend consists of TypeScript which uses [Vite](https://vitejs.dev) and [React](https://reactjs.org/).
 These source codes are placed in the `src` directory.

 ### How to run

-At first, You have to install [Vercel CLI](https://vercel.com/docs/cli) and import this repository to [Vercel](https://vercel.com).
+At first, you have to install [Vercel CLI](https://vercel.com/docs/cli) and import this repository to [Vercel](https://vercel.com).

-And You have to set following environment variables to Project.
+And you have to set following environment variables to Project.
 If you don't know how to set those, refer to [official document](https://vercel.com/support/articles/how-to-add-vercel-environment-variables).

 - TWILIO_ACCOUNT_SID
 - TWILIO_AUTH_TOKEN